What's New in PostSharp 4.3

 PostSharp 4.3 brings two improvements to the NotifyPropertyChangedAttribute aspect:

 The limitations of PostSharp Express, the free edition of PostSharp, are now clearer and easier to understand and remember.
-For details, see Limitations of PostSharp Essentials.
+For details, see PostSharp Community.

 You no longer need a PostSharp license to build code that someone else wrote and uses PostSharp.
 A license is only required for code that you build or edited yourself.
 See Sharing Source Code With Unlicensed Teams for details.